basho/basho_docs/source/languages/en/riak/theory/why-riak.md

 Further, when an outdated replica is returned as part of a read request, Riak will automatically update the out-of-sync replica to make it consistent.
 Read repair, a self-healing property of the database, will even update a replica that returns a "not_found" in the event that a node loses it due to physical failure.

 ### Reading and Writing Data in Failure Conditions
 In Riak, you can set an _r_ value for reads and a _w_ value for writes.
 These values give you control over how many replicas must respond to a request for it to succeed.
 Let's say you have an _n_ value of 3, but one of the physical nodes responsible for a replica is down.
 With r=2, only 2 replicas must return results for a successful read.
 This allows Riak to provide read availability even when nodes are down or laggy.
 The same applies for the _w_ in writes.
 If you don't specify, Riak defaults to quorum: the majority of nodes must respond.
-There will be more on [[Tunable CAP Controls in Riak]] later in the Fast Track.
+There will be more on [[CAP Controls]].